Hotter Days Coming: fewer storms in the forecast means summertime heat cranks up soon!

 Each day offers a chance of a few very isolated showers or thunderstorms; however, rain does not look very ‘likely’ through at least Monday and Tuesday of next week.

-Standard summertime weather: The thirty-year climatological average high temperature for the next seven days close to 89ºF; the normal range around that 89ºF is about 5 degrees (cooler or warmer).
+Standard summertime weather: The thirty-year climatological average high temperature for the next seven days is close to 89ºF; the normal range around that 89ºF is about 5 degrees (cooler or warmer).
 In other words, a high temp anywhere from 84ºF to 94ºF is ‘in the ballpark’ for what we expect in mid-June.

 Guess what!?
-That’s exactly where we are going for the next seven to ten days.
+That’s exactly where we are going to be for the next seven to ten days.
 Each day looks hot and humid with a low-end 20% chance of some isolated downpours.
 Overnight lows hover right around 70ºF thanks to the high humidity and hot air in place.
-The chance of rain increases slightly as this big ‘ridge’ breaks down and slides west toward the middle of next week, but until then, we’ll be baking the heat (and probably) begging for a downpour to cool it off!
+The chance of rain increases slightly as this big ‘ridge’ breaks down and slides west toward the middle of next week, but until then, we’ll be baking in the heat (and probably) begging for a downpour to cool it off!

 By the way, the official start of summer is just about a week away: Thursday, June 21st at 5:07am CDT.